The perfect 3-5 day itinerary of Game of Thrones filming locations in Northern Ireland

 Enniskillen is a town in County Fermanagh.
 It is almost exactly at the centre of the county between the Upper and Lower sections of the beautiful Lough Erne.
 Here you can visit Pollagollum Cave in Belmore Forest which was used to film Beric Dondarrion’s hideout in Season 3.

 Enniskillen is also where you will find Door 4 on your Door of Thrones quest.
 This door is hidden away in Blakes of the Hollow in Enniskillen town.
 Renowned for its traditional Irish heritage, Blakes of the Hollow is one of the most famous and well recognised Victorian pubs in Ireland.
-It is a must see attraction which has graced Co.
-Fermanagh’s shores for over 125 years.
+It is a must see attraction which has been a highlight in Co.
+Fermanagh for over 125 years.
 The door hidden here features several striking designs, immortalising the Targaryens and Arryns.

 From there head north towards Derry where you can walk the city walls and hunt for Door 5 in Owens Bar in Limavady.
 This door is a striking design immortalising the Night’s King.
 It is loacted near your next stop Dragonstone – otherwise known as Downhill strand.